v-thepet/reusable-content/README.md

 ### Use case

+You are a content developer updating multiple articles across multiple Microsoft Learn repositories.
 The same set of instructions for creating a GitHub secret appears in 20+ articles on Microsoft Learn across four different repositories.
-There's a GitHub UI change and as a writer you want to update a screenshot and navigation path referenced in the articles quickly.
+You need to update instructions and a corresponding screenshot quickly.

 ### Workflow